On the Averaged Colmez Conjecture: Introduction

 \section{Introduction}

-The Colmez conjecture, proposed by Colmez \cite{Col}, is a conjecture expressing the Faltings height of a CM abelian variety in terms of some linear combination of logarithmic derivatives of Artin L-functions.
-The aim of this paper to prove an averaged version of the conjecture, which was also proposed in \cite{Col}.
+The Colmez conjecture is a formula expressing the Faltings height of an abelian variety with complex multiplication in terms of some linear combination of logarithmic derivatives of Artin L-functions.
+The aim of this paper to prove an averaged version of the conjecture, which was also proposed by Colmez.